~Choosing a container

 When your starter crock gets crusty around the edges (and it will), pour your starter into a temporary bowl and clean your crock.
 Just be sure to use ONLY hot water...not soap.
 I usually fill my crock with hot water and let it sit for an hour.
 Then I come back and scrape off the crust with a sharp knife.
 (Remember the cement warning!)

 This is my temporary crock.
 I try to use plastic wrap as sparingly as possible, so I use a plate whenever I can.
+Remember: If you have any questions, please leave your question in the comment section (which is automatically emailed to me).

 When I first started baking with sourdough, I was very excited about it and immediately started baking a different recipe everyday.
 It wasn't until a year or two later that I learned that you're supposed to let your starter "regroup" for 4 days or so before using it.
 Well, I've used it a day later and a week later...same difference.
 Go ahead as long as your starter looks healthy and is bubbly.